ingeno/aws-validation/ecs/acimtl/acimtl-partner-response.md

 - **API Service**: IAM task role with RDS and S3 permissions
 - **Web Client**: No storage permissions in IAM task role
 - **VPC Security**: Database in private subnets, accessible only via VPC

+## ECS-022: EBS Task Placement Constraints

+### Response

+**Not Applicable** - The ACI-MTL platform uses **AWS Fargate exclusively** and does not use EBS volumes for container data persistence.
+EBS volumes are not supported with Fargate launch type.

+## ECS-023: Multi-Tenant Workloads

+### Response

+**Not Applicable** - The ACI-MTL platform is designed as a **single-tenant application**.
+There is only one production deployment that manages multiple shelters.